Center for Community Resilience

 The Center for Community Resilience is funded in part by a grant from the Oregon Department of Housing and Community Services.

-Housing Navigation Services Provided by the CCR:
+Housing Navigation Services

 The CCR offers housing navigation and housing stabilization services including the following: